 | The Maze | Remote backcountry | Hard | Later |

-As of April 2026, Canyonlands is open year-round, the National Park Service entrance fee is $35 per vehicle for 7 days, and the main paved roads are open.
-Still, spring weekends can get busy, so I plan around early starts.
+Canyonlands is open 24 hours a day, year-round.
+The National Park Service entrance fee is $30 per private vehicle, valid for 7 days ($25 for motorcycles, $15 per person on foot or bike), and the main paved roads stay open.
+Spring weekends can get busy, so early starts pay off.

-The NPS trip itineraries split Island in the Sky and The Needles into separate visits for a reason.
-I do the same.
+The NPS trip itineraries split Island in the Sky and The Needles into separate visits for a reason, and it makes sense to do the same.

 Start with Island in the Sky, then move to The Needles